icecube/flarestack/.github/CONTRIBUTING.md

 listing the software you used, including all catalogues, and giving some brief instructions for how another person would reproduce your results.
 An example can be found [here](https://github.com/icecube/flarestack/blob/master/flarestack/analyses/tde/README.txt).
+In general, be sure to follow the most up-to-date reproducibility guidelines of the Collaboration.
+While it has been done in the past, storage of data such as catalogues in the flarestack repository is not currently recommended.